Modular policy tool for faster eligibility matching

 Layered logic with contextual automation

-Why this discount setup works
+Why this logic setup works

 This logic auto-applies discounts and scales with complexity without adding extra steps

-This setup lets advocates define both general and scoped discount rules with optional clarity.
+It lets advocates define both general and scoped discount rules with optional clarity.

 Income Range validation - Eligibility Requirements